 Steven Beschloss is an award-winning writer, editor, journalist, filmmaker and content strategist.
-He is a Professor of Practice with a joint appointment from the Collge of Global Futures, the College of Liberal Arts and Sciences, and the Walter Cronkite School of Journalism and Mass Communication, a Senior Director for Narrative Development with media relations and the ASU President’s Office, and leader of the Narrative Storytelling Initiative across the university.
+He is a Professor of Practice with a joint appointment from the Collge of Global Futures, the College of Liberal Arts and Sciences, and the Walter Cronkite School of Journalism and Mass Communication, a Senior Director for Narrative Development with media relations and the ASU President’s Office, and Director of the Narrative Storytelling Initiative across the university.
 Beschloss also leads the Narratives focus of the Global Futures Laboratory and is a Senior Sustainability Scholar.

 In addition to authoring two recent books ("Adrift: Charting Our Course Back to a Great Nation" with co-author William Harris and "The Gunman and His Mother: Lee Harvey Oswald, Marguerite Oswald, and The Making of an Assassin"), Beschloss has served as a managing director of a Los Angeles-based media relations firm, executive managing editor of a Phoenix-based custom publisher, and co-director of a Finland-based film and TV company.
 His fiction and non-fiction film work (from Finland, France, Russia and the U.S.) has been translated into more than a dozen languages and seen and sold in nearly two dozen countries.